 - 1 lb yukon gold potatoes, about 2 medium potatoes, cut into 1-inch cubes

-3) Fill reservoir, input settings, and cook now or schedule.
+3) Insert pans into your Suvie, input settings, and cook now or schedule.

 4) Remove pans from your Suvie and transfer lamb to a plate.
 Shred meat from the bone and return to the Suvie pans.
 Season stew to taste with salt and pepper.
 Divide between bowls and serve.